March 13, 2020

 Make a Call First

-If you are experiencing mild symptoms including respiratory symptoms with fever and cough, you should either utilize telemedicine or call your Primary Care Physician or Urgent Care Facility.
+If you continue to experience mild symptoms including respiratory symptoms with fever and cough or if symptoms have worsened, you should utilize a telemedicine app or call your Primary Care Physician or nearest Urgent Care Facility.

-For Urgent Care Facilities, call first for an initial over the phone consultation.
+For Urgent Care Facilities, you should call first for an initial phone consultation to screen for COVID-19 to avoid contact with other patients.
 Find a list of Hackensack Meridian Health’s Urgent Care locations here.

-Similar to Urgent Care Facilities, please call your primary care physician for initial over the phone consultation.
+If you have a primary care physician, please call their office for initial over the phone consultation as well.
 If you don’t have a primary care physician, you can locate one throughout Hackensack Meridian Health.

 If a Visit is Required

 If, after your initial phone consultation, the clinician advises you visit a care facility for further evaluation, please remember to call to let the facility know when you will be arriving.
-Caregivers in our patient care locations are putting proper precautions in place to reduce further spread of the virus.
+Caregivers in our patient care locations have rigorous precautions in place to reduce further spread of the virus either to other patients that do not have COVID-19 or the medical staff treating you.

 When an Emergency Department Visit is Appropriate